Sportech looks to profit from Connecticut online launch

-LONDON (Reuters) - Gambling company Sportech (ROD.L) is aiming to expand further in the United States by offering Internet betting on horse racing in Connecticut and opening sports bars there and in California.
+LONDON, March 5 (Reuters) - Gambling company Sportech is aiming to expand further in the United States by offering Internet betting on horse racing in Connecticut and opening sports bars there and in California.

-Although based in Britain and a relatively small player in the sector, the company has been expanding in America where gambling legislation has been liberalized in a number of states.
+Although based in Britain and a relatively small player in the sector, the company has been expanding in America where gambling legislation has been liberalised in a number of states.

 “We remain well positioned for future growth in the U.S. market and, with the strong cash flows from our Football Pools business, we have entered 2014 with confidence,” Chief Executive Ian Penrose said on Wednesday.

-The company reported EBITDA (earnings before interest, tax, depreciation and amortization) of 26 million pounds ($43.35 million), at the top ends of forecasts, on revenues of 110 million.
+The company reported EBITDA (earnings before interest, tax, depreciation and amortisation) of 26 million pounds ($43.35 million), at the top ends of forecasts, on revenues of 110 million.

 More than 60 percent of revenues now come from U.S.-based operations, a major shift over the last four years.
 The “Football Pools” where gamblers try to pick score draws remains the main source of profit although numbers of Britons playing the 90-year-old game remain in decline.

-Penrose said there would be some “heavy marketing spend” in the coming weeks to promote the new horse-racing website in Connecticut, a state of four million where Sportech has an exclusive license.
+Penrose said there would be some “heavy marketing spend” in the coming weeks to promote the new horse-racing website in Connecticut, a state of four million where Sportech has an exclusive licence.

 Sportech has just opened a sports and betting bar in Connecticut and will launch a similar venue near to Los Angeles in the summer.